NilaMelody/rox-dump-31dec2021/README.md

 # Data mined & dumped on December 31st, 2021 by Nila
 Discord: Nila#2894

-All assets belongs to Nuverse
+# All asset belongs to Nuverse
+Ragnarok Online X : Next Generation